Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 Understanding how to interact with different road users is a huge part of defensive driving.
 It’s about more than just following the law; it’s about anticipating others’ actions and creating a safer environment for the entire community.
 When you approach an intersection, your awareness should extend beyond other cars to include anyone who might be crossing your path.
 This heightened sense of awareness is your best defense against the unexpected.
 A moment of inattention can have serious consequences, especially when vulnerable road users are involved.
 Let’s break down the specific right-of-way rules for everyone you might meet on the road, so you can approach every intersection with confidence and care.

-Pedestrians Come First
+Remember: Pedestrians Always Come First

 When it comes to intersections, pedestrians have the ultimate right-of-way.
 As a driver, you must always yield to people walking across the street, whether they are in a marked crosswalk or not.
 This is a fundamental rule of the road designed to protect the most vulnerable people in traffic.
 Before proceeding through any intersection, make a conscious effort to scan all corners for anyone on foot.
 It’s your responsibility to stop and let them cross safely.
 Remember, a moment of patience can prevent a devastating personal injury accident.